 The Upper School Newsletter is a student-run organization where the members can write about topics ranging from those at Duchesne Academy, events within the city of Houston, to global affairs.
-Members can also choose to submit their art work or photographs to be put within the publication which is released quarterly.
+Members can also choose to submit their artwork or photographs to be put within the publication which is released quarterly.
+View issue archive.

 Photography club is perfect for anyone interested in the art of photography, from beginner to more experienced photographers.
 In addition to teaching its members the basic concepts of photo design, the club also provides many opportunities for photoshoots, giving its members the chance to express their creativity in new ways.

 The Ping Pong Club gathers all the students who love Ping Pong and willing to improve their skills.
 We have mini-tournaments for doubles and singles sometimes.
 All the group members are able to learn the basic Ping Pong skills just by attending the meetings and playing with other students.
 We hope this club gives the students a platform to explore this great sport!

 The Student Government organizes events and advocates for students.

 Duchesne Academy of the Sacred Heart is home to a chapter of the International Thespian Society, an honor society for secondary school theatre students.
 Membership is granted for the performance of meritorious work in theatre arts in the Upper School.